-As we’ve been settling into our new home in Siem Reap, it’s been great to crack open the cookbooks that have been weighing us down — the ones that we didn’t leave back in Australia on our last visit.
-Having been hankering to get cooking and keen to begin working my way through the books for a while, I’ve wasted no time.
+Having been hankering to get cooking for a while, and keen to begin working my way through the books, I’ve wasted no time.
 In the month that we’ve had a kitchen, I’ve cooked from them on all but a few nights — which is a good thing, because our Year of Asian Cookbooks has begun.

 Given that one of our goals is to really get under the skin of the places we travel to — and one way we’ve always done that is through food — and given that as travel and food writers, and myself as a photographer, we’re concentrating primarily on Asia these days, we decided we really wanted to dig a whole lot deeper, and to develop a much more in-depth knowledge of Asian cuisines.

 I decided I wanted to do that partly by cooking my way through cookbooks, and to force myself to do that regularly A Year of Asian Cookbooks was born.

 Given that I’m going to be cooking Asian food almost every day anyway when we’re at home, I thought it would be interesting to learn as much as I could about the dishes I’m cooking, partly through the cookbooks, and to then reflect upon my findings and review the recipes after cooking the dishes — more than once if there’s a kitchen disaster.

 I don’t plan on cooking every single recipe in every book and I don’t intend working through any sort of order structured around, say, geography or chronology.
 The process I’ll use to select dishes will be much more organic and the dishes chosen have some connection to our experiences, to where we are, where we’ve recently been, and where we’re going.
 I’ll also be using my knowledge of cooking the dishes I choose from other recipes I’ve cooked in the past.